Witt Groups of Curves and Surfaces: Introduction

 Since Knebusch's original definition, the theoretical framework surrounding Witt groups has undergone considerable developments.
 In particular, by the work of Balmer on Witt groups of triangulated categories, we now know that the classical Witt group \(\W(X)=\W^0(X)\) of a variety naturally fits into a four-periodic family of ``shifted'' Witt groups \(\W^i(X)\) \citelist{\cite{Balmer:TWGI}\cite{Balmer:TWGII}}.
 Moreover, it has become clear that these groups in turn fit into the larger framework of Karoubi's hermitian algebraic K-theory and should be interpreted as hermitian K-groups of negative degrees \cite{Schlichting:GWnotes}.
 Under this interpretation, the hermitian K-groups of degree zero correspond to Balmer and Walter's \GrothendieckWitt groups \(\GW^i(X)\) \cite{Walter:TGW}.
 Generally speaking, the focus of attention seems to be shifting gradually from Witt to \GrothendieckWitt groups; see for example the recent papers \cite{Fasel:IntersectionFormula}, \cite{FaselSrinivas:Chow-Witt}, \cite{Schlichting:MayerVietoris} or \cite{Levine:Slice-and-GW}.

 The purposes of this paper are twofold.
-Firstly, we extend Fern{\'a}ndez-Carmena's computations of the classical Witt groups of smooth complex curves and surfaces in several directions: we compute all of Balmer's shifted Witt groups, we work over an arbitrary algebraically closed ground field of characteristic not two, and, in the case of curves, we include complete computations of the \GrothendieckWitt groups: \begin{theorem} Let \( C \) be a smooth curve over an algebraically closed field of characteristic not two.
+Firstly, we extend Fern{\'a}ndez-Carmena's computations of the classical Witt groups of a smooth complex curve or surface \(X\) in several directions: \begin{itemize} \item We compute all of Balmer's shifted Witt groups. \item We relax the condition on the ground field \(k\)---we require only \(\mathrm{char}(k) \neq 2\) and \mbox{\(\cd_2(k(X)) \leq 2\)}.
+This condition is satisfied for example by curves over finite fields (\cf Remark~\ref{rem:cd-assumptions}). \item In the case of curves over an algebraically closed field of characteristic not two, we include complete computations of the \GrothendieckWitt groups: \end{itemize} \begin{theorem} Let \( C \) be a smooth curve over an algebraically closed field of characteristic not two.
 Let \(H^i_{\et}(C;\Z/2)\) denote its ^^e9tale cohomology groups with \(\Z/2\)-coefficients, and let \(\Pic(C)\) denote its Picard group.
 The \GrothendieckWitt and Witt groups of \( C \) are as follows:

 \end{theorem} This result is given in Theorem~\ref{thm:W_Curve} below, which also includes a description of the \GrothendieckWitt and Witt groups twisted by a non-trivial line bundle over \(C\).
 A similar description of the shifted Witt groups of smooth surfaces is presented in Theorem~\ref{thm:W_Surface}. \enlargethispage{1cm}